-The Trustee recognises its responsibilities as owners of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
-The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.
+The Trustees recognise their responsibilities as owners of capital, and believe that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
+The Trustees have delegated to their investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.

-The Trustee does not monitor or engage directly with issuers or other holders of debt or equity or with those who may have an interest in the issuer of such equity or debt.
-It expects the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustee from time to time, taking into account the long-term financial interests of the beneficiaries.
+The Trustees do not monitor or engage directly with issuers or other holders of debt or equity or with those who may have an interest in the issuer of such equity or debt.
+They expect the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustees from time to time, taking into account the long-term financial interests of the beneficiaries.

-The Trustee seeks to appoint managers that have strong stewardship policies and processes, reflecting where relevant the recommendations of the UK Stewardship Code issued by the Financial Reporting Council, and from time to time the Trustee reviews how these are implemented in practice.
+The Trustees seek to appoint managers that have strong stewardship policies and processes, reflecting where relevant the recommendations of the UK Stewardship Code issued by the Financial Reporting Council, and from time to time the Trustees review how these are implemented in practice.

 8.4.
-What are the responsibilities of the various parties in connection with the Scheme's investments?
+What are the responsibilities of the various parties in connection with the Group's investments?

-To assist with the decisions on investment matters, the Trustee has delegated certain responsibilities to a Joint Investment Sub-Committee ("the JISC") which comprises of members of the Trustee Boards of the Hanson Pension Schemes1.
-The powers of the JISC are set out in a separate document entitled "Terms of Reference for the Joint Investment Sub-Committee (JISC) of the Hanson Pension Schemes".
+To assist with the decisions on investment matters, the Trustee has delegated certain responsibilities to a Joint Investment Sub-Committee ("the JISC") which comprises members of the Trustee Boards of the Hanson Pension Schemes1.
+The powers of the JISC are set out in a separate document called the "Terms"